 '''

 query

 125, 65

-The query c

 '''

 (The query command prints the number of counts and the elapsed time in seconds since the digital counter was initiated.
 Using the Counts command gives the same result but zeroes the count value and timer.
 The reported elapsed time has 1 second resolution).